Meningitis: Causes

-Meningitis is typically caused by an infection with microorganisms.
-Most infections are due to viruses, with bacteria, fungi, and protozoa being the next most common causes.
-It may also result from various non-infectious causes.
+Meningitis is typically caused by an infection.
+Most infections are due to viruses, and others due to bacteria, fungi, and parasites.
+Mostly the parasites are parasitic worms, but can also rarely include parasitic amoebae.
+Meningitis may also result from various non-infectious causes.
 The term aseptic meningitis refers to cases of meningitis in which no bacterial infection can be demonstrated.
-This type of meningitis is usually caused by viruses, but it may be due to bacterial infection that has already been partially treated, when bacteria disappear from the meninges, or pathogens infect a space adjacent to the meninges (such as sinusitis).
+This type of meningitis is usually caused by viruses, but it may be due to bacterial infection that has already been partially treated, when bacteria disappear from the meninges, or when pathogens infect a space adjacent to the meninges (such as sinusitis).
 Endocarditis (an infection of the heart valves which spreads small clusters of bacteria through the bloodstream) may cause aseptic meningitis.
-Aseptic meningitis may also result from infection with spirochetes, a group of bacteria that includes Treponema pallidum (the cause of syphilis) and Borrelia burgdorferi (known for causing Lyme disease).
-Meningitis may be encountered in cerebral malaria (malaria infecting the brain) or amoebic meningitis, meningitis due to infection with amoebae such as Naegleria fowleri, contracted from freshwater sources.
+Aseptic meningitis may also result from infection with spirochetes, a group of bacteria that includes Treponema pallidum (the cause of syphilis) and Borrelia burgdorferi (known for causing Lyme disease), and may also result from cerebral malaria (malaria infecting the brain).